HelpMe-Pls/Life-Engineering/Frontend/Tips & Tools/Progressive Overload.md

 ```

-- Should extract a component to a separate module if all of its code is more than 169 lines
+- Should extract a component to a separate module if all of its code is more than 169 lines or is called $\geqslant$ 3 times.
 - What's hard:
 	- FE: Async (i.e. to display the right thing at the right time) && Render stability (no flash of content)
 	- BE: Scalability && Stability
-	- Softskill: to practice true reciprocity
+	- Softs skill: deep listening & be very mindful of your reactions
 - Specific challenging situation:
 	- Root cause of my problems: much ambiguity (mostly due to ppl not working at their assigned role) & no docs for the code base
 	- Edit modal for campaigns (which I had to re-confirm my task midway through)
-	- OT coz someone else's fault (which works at the time but then bugs poped up later)
+	- No automated tests >> latent bugs
 	- Implement notis with ws
 	- Single handedly built the entire frontend for the report tool (Ability to work independently with clear planning and strict timeline)
 	- "I focus excessively on details" can be damaging if there are tight deadlines.
-	- The job was slowly but surely becoming solitary, which is not good for improving the softskills
+	- The job was slowly but surely becoming solitary, which is not good for improving the soft skills
+- What you'd like to be more proficient at:
+	- Complex API states handling
+	- Security: XSS, encode URL params
+	- a11y
+	- i18n
+	- Native mobile
 -------

 ### Story time